 The Pony Creek project is located within the Pinion Range, in western Elko County, Nevada.
-The value assigned for the property as part of the Clover Acquisition is \$27,147,164 plus \$188,225 in transaction costs.
-There is a 3% net smelter returns ("NSR") royalty on those claims that comprised Pony Creek when acquired from Waterton Nevada, 1% of which can be bought back for USD 1,500,000 prior to February 7, 2020.
+There is a 3% NSR royalty on those claims that comprised Pony Creek when acquired from Waterton Nevada, 1% of which can be bought back for USD 1,500,000 prior to February 7, 2020.